kaustubhgupta/readme-projects-display/README.md

 <!-- PROJECTS END -->
 ```

-- The repositories need to have `project`  topic to add them to the project section.
+- The repositories need to have `project` topics to add them to the project section.

 - A GitHub personal access token will be needed which can be obtained by going to Settings > Developer Settings > Personal Access Tokens.
   <div align="center"> <img src="./images/config.png" align="center"> </div>